0216johnsoneric/node-burgers/README.md

-# Node Express Handlebars
+# Node Burgers

-### Overview
+## Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+The node burger app let's you create a burger logger with MySQL, Node, Express, Handlebars, and ORM.
+It implements the MVC design pattern and uses Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

 ### Read This